RedisGraph/RedisGraph/docs/design.md

 ### Representation

 RedisGraph uses sparse adjacency matrices to represent graphs.
-As directed edge connecting source node S to destination node T is recorded within an adjacency matrix M, by setting M's S,T entry to 1 (M[S,T]=1).
+As directed relationship connecting source node S to destination node T is recorded within an adjacency matrix M, by setting M's S,T entry to 1 (M[S,T]=1).
 As a rule of thumb, matrix rows represent source nodes while matrix columns represent destination nodes.

 Every graph stored within RedisGraph has at least one matrix, referred to as THE adjacency matrix (relation type agnostic).
 In addition, every typed relation has its own dedicated typed matrix.
-Consider a graph with two types of edges:
+Consider a graph with two relationships types:

 1. visits
 2. friend